lauri-elias/spektre-protocol/CANON-3.md

-# CANON-3: THE ZERO POINT (NOLLAPISTE)
+# CANON-3 — THE ZERO POINT (NOLLAPISTE)

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Decision Origin
-Type: Core Canon
+**Layer:** Core Canon
+**Scope:** Decision Origin
+**Dependency:** CANON-0 (Foundational Invariants), CANON-1 (The Now-Constraint), CANON-2 (Linguistic Decoupling)

 ---

 ## 1. Definition

-The Zero Point is a state of absolute non-action.
+The Zero Point is a state of **absolute non-action** within the agent.

 It is not inactivity.
-It is the absence of forced motion.
+It is the **absence of imposed motion**.

-All non-deterministic action originates here.
+All non-deterministic action originates from the Zero Point.

+This is a structural property of agency, not a psychological or metaphysical claim.

 ---

 ## 2. Core Axiom

-> “No true choice can occur while motion is imposed.”
+> **No true choice can occur while motion is imposed.**

-Action without a zero point is reaction.
+Action without a Zero Point is reaction.

 ---

+## 3. Derivation from CANON-0, CANON-1, CANON-2

+From CANON-0:

+- Agency must not collapse into tool logic.
+- Ownership of state transition must be singular.

+From CANON-1:

+- Execution exists only in the Now.
+- Action cannot be deferred or time-forced.

+From CANON-2:

+- Language cannot compel motion.
+- Narrative has no execution authority.

+Therefore:

+- A decision must originate from a state free of pressure, urgency, and narrative.
+- That origin state is the Zero Point.

+---

-## 3. What the Zero Point Is Not
+## 4. What the Zero Point Is Not

-The Zero Point is not:
+The Zero Point is **not**:

 - hesitation
 - indecision